 Diabetes is a chronic (long-term) condition that occurs when your body doesn’t make enough insulin, or when your body has trouble using the insulin that it does make.
-About 1 in 400 young people have this condition.
+210,000 young people are living with this condition in the United States.

 What is insulin?
 Why is it important?